 Lithium Ion Battery Includes:

-Li-ion technology Types of lithium ion battery Lithium polymer battery Li-ion charging Li-ion advantages & disadvantages
+Li-ion technology Types of lithium ion battery Lithium polymer battery Li-ion charging Li-ion advantages & disadvantages How to preserve lifetime of lithium ion batteries

 Battery Technology Includes: Battery technology overview Battery definitions & terms NiCad NiMH Li-ion Lead acid